saminul-amin/saminul-amin/README.md

 ###

-<p align="left">GradeGrow: A web app that helps digitalizing the current education system so precisely.
+<p align="left"><span style="font-weight: bold">GradeGrow:</span> A web app that helps digitalizing the current education system so precisely.
 Built with React, Node.js, and MongoDB.</p>

 ###